streamnative/pulsar-hub/connectors/debezium-mysql-source/2.5.1/debezium-mysql.md

 | `pulsar.service.url` | true | null | Pulsar cluster service URL. |
 | `offset.storage.topic` | true | null | Record the last committed offsets that the connector successfully completes. |

+## Converter options

+1. org.apache.kafka.connect.json.JsonConverter

+    The`json-with-envelope` config is valid only for the JsonConverter.
+By default, the value is set to false.
+When the `json-with-envelope` value is set to false, the consumer uses the schema `Schema.KeyValue(Schema.AUTO_CONSUME(), Schema.AUTO_CONSUME(), KeyValueEncodingType.SEPARATED)`, and the message only consists of the payload.
+    When the `json-with-envelope` value is set to true, the consumer uses the schema `Schema.KeyValue(Schema.BYTES, Schema.BYTES`, and the message consists of the schema and the payload.

+2. org.apache.pulsar.kafka.shade.io.confluent.connect.avro.AvroConverter

+    If you select the AvroConverter, the consumer uses the schema `Schema.KeyValue(Schema.AUTO_CONSUME(), Schema.AUTO_CONSUME(), KeyValueEncodingType.SEPARATED)`, and the message consists of the payload.

 # Example of MySQL

 You need to create a configuration file before using the Pulsar Debezium connector.